KillianMeersman/KillianMeersman/README.md

 - Contraptions.ai - Suite of AI-based tools for productivity improvement.
 - LagerHoger - E-commerce price tracker for the Benelux.
 (Development paused).

+## Have worked on...
+- [uman.ai](https://www.uman.ai/) - As the first engineer, I helped uman get from 0 to 1 by creating the first iteration of their platform.

 ## Interested in my services?
 **Let's talk!**